Montana/react-for-friend/README.md

-# react-for-friend
-React component I finished for friend
+# React componenet I finished for a friend